tinue/apa102-pi/README.md

 If you are interested in this, then follow up with the chapter after this one.
 If all you need is the library itself for your own projects, then this chapter is enough to get you started.

+- In an empty directory of your choice, create a virtual environment: `python3 -m venv --system-site-packages ./venv`
+- Activate it: `source venv/bin/activate`
-Install the library like this: `sudo pip3 install apa102-pi`.
+- Install the library: `pip install apa102-pi`.
-This will install the library, and its dependencies for all users.
+This will install the library, and its dependencies into the virtual environment.

-Note: If you want to install the library into a virtual env, you must create the venv with the option `--system-site-packages`.
-This is necessary to get access to the shared RPi.GPIO library.

 To verify the installation, download the test script from Github:
 `curl https://raw.githubusercontent.com/tinue/apa102-pi/main/runcolorcycle.py -o runcolorcycle.py`.
 To run, type `python3 ./runcolorcycle.py`.
+You might have to change the number of LEDs to match your strip first.

-## Full installation into a Python virtual environment
+## Full installation of the library and source code
 To retrieve the full library including source code, and use a virtual env in the process, this is what you need to do:
 - Install the git client: `sudo apt install -y git`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`